ethcatherders/PM/All Ethereum Cat Herder Meetings/Meeting 7.md

 NOTE: The initial master document proposed by Pooja can be found [here](https://github.com/poojaranjan/EthCatHerders-PM/blob/master/ECH%20Master%20Document.xlsx)

-ACTION: Pooja will remain in charge of this action.
-Cat Herders to review Pooja's work and start to build this process.
+ACTION: Pooja to manage.
+Cat Herders to review Pooja's initial master document to manage process flow and start to build this process.

 ### 8.2 Handbook or Guidelines for the community
 - Lane: This was proposed [here](https://github.com/ethereum-cat-herders/PM/blob/7cc3a8568f7eddb3744b182f1b560984ce3a3f86/projects/eth1.x/project-admin/project-management/MANAGEMENT_PLAN.md)